MSD-IRIMAS/COCALITE/README.md

 evaluation: Evaluates the performance of models trained from scratch on the datasets.

 ## Contributing
 Contributions are welcome!
 Please submit issues, pull requests, or suggestions.
-Ensure that contributions align with the project's goals and adhere to the established coding standards.
+Ensure that contributions align with the project's goals.